-Manager ment Proposals Board Voting Recommendation Page Reference Item 1 Election of the four directors listed in the proxy statement to serve three-year terms FOR each of the Director Nominees Item 2 Approval, by non-binding vote, of the compensation paid to the company's named executive officers FOR Item 3 Ratification of Ernst & Young LLP as the principal independent auditors for 2019 FOR Item 4 Approve amendments to the Articles of Incorporation to eliminate the classified board structure FOR Item 5 Approve amendments to the Articles of Incorporation to eliminate all supermajority voting provisions FOR Shareho der Proposals Item 6 Shareholder proposal requesting implementation of a policy to not fund, conduct, or commission the use of the forced swim test AGAINST Item 7 Shareholder proposal requesting a report regarding direct and indirect political expenditures AGAINST
+Manager nent Proposals Board Voting Recommendation Page Reference Item 1 Election of the four directors listed in the proxy statement to serve three-year terms FOR each of the director nominees 8 Item 2 Approval, by non-binding vote, of the compensation paid to the company's named executive officers FOR 31 Item 3 Ratification of Ernst & Young LLP as the principal independent auditors for 2019 FOR 64 Item 4 Approve amendments to the Articles of Incorporation to eliminate the classified board structure FOR 66 Item 5 Approve amendments to the Articles of Incorporation to eliminate all supermajority voting provisions FOR 67 Shareholder Proposal Item 6 Shareholder proposal requesting a report regarding direct and indirect political expenditures AGAINST 69

 There is a new admission procedure for attending the annual meeting this year.
 To gain admission, you must have an admission ticket.
 You must pre-register for the meeting to receive your admission ticket.
 Your request for an admission ticket must be received before 5:00 p.m.
 EDT on April 30, 2019.
-For further details on the new admission process and for information regarding how to attend the meeting, see the section titled "Meeting and Voting Logistics" for more information.
+For further details on the new admission process and for information regarding how to attend the meeting, see the section titled "Meeting and Voting Logistics".